 The name Bishopshalt is derived from the history of the site, as for 500 years, the Bishops of Worcester halted at the grounds of the school on their journeys to and from London, hence Bishops halt.

-Recently, television crews have deemed Bishopshalt School to be suitable for the filming of Jeeves and Wooster starring Hugh Laurie and Stephen Fry as well as the film adaptation of Angus, Thongs and Perfect Snogging, directed by Gurinder Chadha, and last year the BBC comedy Big School starring David Walliams and Catherine Tate, in which 200 Bishopshalt students acted as extras and two of our senior Performing Arts students were given speaking roles.
-We look forward to filming the third series of this popular broadcast!
+Television crews have deemed Bishopshalt School to be suitable for the filming of Jeeves and Wooster starring Hugh Laurie and Stephen Fry as well as the film adaptation of Angus, Thongs and Perfect Snogging, directed by Gurinder Chadha, and the BBC comedy Big School starring David Walliams and Catherine Tate, in which 200 Bishopshalt students acted as extras and two of our senior Performing Arts students were given speaking roles.